-Meanwhile, farmers made all kinds of innovations: more diversity, more vegetables, root crops, animals, legumes, and perennials, a broader range of useful skills, and wider trading.
+Meanwhile, farmers made all kinds of innovations: more vegetables, root crops, animals, legumes, and perennials, a broader range of useful skills, and wider trading.
 In episode 6 of Connections, "Thunder in the Skies" (video link), James Burke argues that many other technological events began with the Little Ice Age.

 This is my new favorite model for our own collapse.
 Our agriculture is based on genetically-modified monocultures, which are not really more productive, only better adapted to a stable climate and massive industrial inputs.
 As these conditions change, there will be food shortages and all the bad things that follow them.
 There will be deep shocks and partial recoveries, life will get rougher and more chaotic, and yet many of the existing domination systems will survive and become more brutal.
 At the same time, there will be more cracks, more room to try different things, and many innovations.
 Over hundreds of years, these will lead to a new civilization that we can't imagine.

-It seems to me that at the end of this chain is BitTorrent...
-Once the distribution is underway the only way to shut it down will be to shut down the Internet itself.
 Politicians should be aware that these are the stakes.
 They either get used to operating in the open, where the people they're governing are in on everything they do, or they go totalitarian, around the globe, now.

 That must be what they're discussing behind the scenes in government.
 And don't miss that this is equally threatening to media.
 They won't be able to engage in spin rooms and situation rooms, appearances and perception.
 When we can see the real communiques, that kind of mush won't do.

 You see what I'm getting at.
 The information optimists are forgetting the last and most powerful censor: the mind of the information consumer.
 It is human nature (so far) to believe whatever makes us feel good, and then go looking for the evidence to support it.
-So the more information we have access to, and the more free we are to browse it, the stupider we get!
+So the more information we have access to, and the more free we are to browse it, the less we understand.
 The spin rooms will be stronger than ever, because with all that data, we will want someone to sort it out for us.

 The more secretive or unjust an organization is, the more leaks induce fear and paranoia in its leadership and planning coterie.
 This must result in minimization of efficient internal communications mechanisms (an increase in cognitive "secrecy tax") and consequent system-wide cognitive decline resulting in decreased ability to hold onto power as the environment demands adaption.